-a.
-List the courses taken this year and the grade

-received: Course & Grade:

-b.
-Using the attached schedule, check the appropriate category presented below.
+- a.
+List the courses taken this year and the grade received: Course & Grade: - b.
+Using the attached schedule, check the appropriate category presented below. - behind schedule on schedule ahead of schedule c.

-behind schedule

-on schedule

-ahead of schedule

-c.
 Do you have a program committee appointed?
-Yes No
+Yes No d.

-d.
 Do you have a program of study approved?
-Yes No
+Yes No e.
+Date/Semester of your comprehensive exam:

-e.
-When do you plan to take (did you take) your comprehensive exams?